gutschilla/elixir-couchdb-client/README.md

 For full documentation, see inline @doc or use ex_doc to generate docs.

+### Using as OTP Application

+The package can be installed as:

+  1. Add elixir_couchdb_client to your list of dependencies in `mix.exs`:

+        def deps do
+          [{:couchdb_client, "~> 0.3.2"}]
+        end

+  2. Configure CouchDB connection parameters in your `config.exs`

+        config :couchdb_client,
+            scheme: "http",
+            host:   "127.0.0.1",
+            port:   5984,
+            name:   "you_database_name"

+  3. Ensure couchdb_client is started before your application:

+        def application do
+          [applications: [:couchdb_client]]
+        end

 ### Using CouchdbClient's wrapper

 This will save the connection info in an Elixir.Agent process.